yanatan16/mongodb-indexing-presentation/README.md

 ## Hash Indexing

 Mostly useful as a shard key.
-Somewhat useful when querying for object equality:
+Somewhat useful when querying for equality on a big field:

-    > db.collection.find({ myobject: { data: "data.data.data.....", other: [ 1, 2, 3, 4, 5, 6, 7 ] } });
+    > db.collection.find({ bigfield: "lots of binary data......." });
-    > db.collection.ensureIndex({ myobject: 'hashed' });
+    > db.collection.ensureIndex({ bigfield: 'hashed' });

-mongo will now hash the object instead of comparing based on the object. _Note_ does not support range or sort queries.
+mongo will now hash the binary data, object, or array instead of comparing based on the object.

+> Does not support range or sort queries.

 ## Geospatial Indexes